-Americans with Disabilities Act (ADA)
+Americans with Disabilities Act (ADA) Accommodation Policy for Students with Disabilities

-Accommodations Policy

-The University of Rochester welcomes students, faculty, staff, and visitors with disabilities to our campus.
+The University of Rochester welcomes students, faculty, staff and visitors with disabilities to our campus.
 We strive to meet the needs of all qualified participants in our programs and services by providing reasonable accommodations for individuals with disabilities and connection to resources within the University.
 Students seeking accommodations on the basis of a disability should follow the steps outlined on the University's Disability Services website.
 The School of Nursing has designated an access coordinator to assist with implementing approved academic accommodations through an interactive process.
 Contact information for access coordinators can be found on the Disability Services website.